Information détaillée concernant le cours

 Dr Gretchen Bakke

 The "Abstract" is a very particular genre of writing that, though rarely taught, is absolutely essential to scholarly life.
 The fact that it has genre conventions - which can be learned - is complicated by the fact that abstracts are often aspirational.
 We are asked to write them about things we haven't done yet, don't know enough about, or simply dream of accomplishing.
-An abstract is thus a very solid form for either a) summarizing in very simple terms something that is intensenly comple (a doctoral thesis) or b) expressing something mysterious, yet desired (e.g. a proposal for a conference presentation).
-Abstracts also come in many different lengths: 300 carachters, 250 words, 500 words, 1 page, 10 pages etc. yet the basic structure for each is the same.
+An abstract is thus a form for either a) summarizing in very simple terms something that is intensely complicated (a doctoral thesis) or b) expressing something mysterious, yet desired (e.g. a proposal for a conference presentation).
+Abstracts also come in many different lengths: 300 characters, 250 words, 500 words, 1 page, 10 pages etc. yet the basic structure for each is the same.
 This structure can be learned, and with practice can be mastered.

 In this workshop: